kristoff-it/zig-okredis/REPLIES.md

 so we don't even reserve memory in the function's frame for it.
 This will discard any reply Redis might send, **except for error replies**.
 If an error reply is recevied, the function will return `error.GotErrorReply`.
-Later we will see how to decode Redis error replies as values.
+Later we will see how to parse Redis error replies as values.

 ```zig
 try client.send(void, .{ "SET", "key", 42 });
 ```

 ### Numbers
-Numeric replies can be decoded directly to Integer or Float types.
+Numeric replies can be parsed directly to Integer or Float types.
 If Redis replies with a string, the parser will try to parse a number out of it using `fmt.parse{Int,Float}` (this is what happens with `GET`).